hashicorp/terraform-provider-google/website/docs/r/eventarc_trigger.html.markdown

 The `destination` block supports:

+* `cloud_function` -
+  (Optional)
+  The Cloud Function resource name.
+Only Cloud Functions V2 is supported.
+Format: projects/{project}/locations/{location}/functions/{function}

 * `cloud_run_service` -
   (Optional)
   Cloud Run fully-managed service that receives the events.
-The service should be running in the same project as the trigger.
+The service should be running in the same project of the trigger.

 The `matching_criteria` block supports:

 * `attribute` -
   (Required)
   Required.
 The name of a CloudEvents attribute.
-Currently, only a subset of attributes can be specified.
-All triggers MUST provide a matching criteria for the 'type' attribute.
+Currently, only a subset of attributes are supported for filtering.
+All triggers MUST provide a filter for the 'type' attribute.

 * `value` -
   (Required)